-8. 'The use of propaganda was more important than the Nazi police state in controlling Germany in the 1930s.'
+8. 'Hoover's government did not respond effectively to the Great Depression.'
 How far do you agree?
 (18)

 Assessment Objectives AO2: Explain and analyse historical events and periods studied using second-order historical concepts.
 [10] AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
 [8] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid content is acceptable and should be credited in line with the levels of response.
 Answers at Level 4 require one point on each side of the argument and one element of support.
-Answers with more valid support than this should be awarded L5.
-The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication expected at each level.
+Answers with more valid support than this should be awarded L5 The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication expected at each level.
 No reward can be given for wider knowledge of the period that remains unrelated to the topic in the question.

 Levels Indicative content Marks Level 5 The response has a full explanation and thorough analysis of historical events/periods, which uses relevant second order historical concepts, and is developed to reach a convincing, substantiated conclusion in response to the question.
 This is supported by a range of detailed and accurate knowledge and understanding that is fully relevant to the question.
 There is a well-developed and sustained line of reasoning which is coherent, relevant and logically structured.
-Please see following pages 15-18 Level 4 The response has a full explanation and analysis of the historical events/periods, which uses relevant second order historical concepts, and is used to develop a fully supported answer to the question.
+15-18 Level 4 The response has a full explanation and analysis of the historical events/periods, which uses relevant second order historical concepts, and is used to develop a fully supported answer to the question.
 This is supported by a range of accurate knowledge and understanding that is fully relevant to the question.
 There is a well-developed line of reasoning which is clear, relevant and logically structured.
 11-14 Level 3 The response has an analysis and explanation of the historical events/period, which uses relevant second order historical concepts, and is used to give a supported answer to the question.
+7-10

 This is supported by accurate knowledge and understanding that is relevant to the question.
 There is a line of reasoning presented which is mostly relevant and which has some structure.

+Level 2 4-6

-7-10 Level 2 The response has an explanation about the historical events/period, which uses relevant second order historical concepts, and gives an answer to the question set.
+The response has an explanation about the historical events/period, which uses relevant second order historical concepts, and gives an answer to the question set.
 This is supported by some knowledge and understanding that is relevant to the question.
 There is a line of reasoning which has some relevance and which is presented with limited structure.

+Level 1 1-3

-4-6 Level 1 The response has a basic explanation about the historical events/period in the question, though the specific question may be answered only partially or the answer may be in the form of assertion that is not supported by the preceding explanation.
+The response has a basic explanation about the historical events/period in the question, though the specific question may be answered only partially or the answer may be in the form of assertion that is not supported by the preceding explanation.
 Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
 There is basic knowledge that is relevant to the topic of the question.
 The information is communicated in a basic/unstructured way.

+Level 0 0

-1-3 Level 0 No response or no response worthy of credit.
-0
+No response or no response worthy of credit.

-8. 'The use of propaganda was more important than the Nazi police state in controlling Germany in the 1930s.'
+8. 'Hoover's government did not respond effectively to the Great Depression.'
 How far do you agree?
 (18)